 Getting a car tax refund

-There are a few different reasons why you might be due a refund on your car tax – for example, if you're selling your car or taking it off the road.
+There are a few different reasons why you might be due a refund from the DVLA on your car tax – for example, if you're selling your car or taking it off the road.
 Usually, it's easy to arrange the refund and you'll get a cheque in the post within six weeks.

 What is a car tax refund?